suhasjains/My-parallel-poisson/Readme.md

-#Poisson
+#Poisson Equation Solver

+*Jacobi solver
+*Gauss-Seidel with successive over relaxation

-Poisson equation with jacobi solver written in C with structures.
+written in C with structures.

-Structures are used to store the field variables and for easy specification of boundary conditions.
+*Structures are used to store the field variables and for easy specification of boundary conditions.

+Usage:

+*To compile use: g++ poisson.c
-Type plot within an octave terminal to see the surface plot of the output.
+*Type plot within an octave terminal to see the surface plot of the output.

 Planning to extend this to run parallely on distributed memory system using MPI.